 Mahmoud Azaz is Assistant Professor of Arabic Language and Linguistics in the School of Middle Eastern and North African Studies.
 He holds a Ph.D. with Distinction in Second Language Acquisition and Teaching from the University of Arizona.
 He taught Arabic at the University of Arizona and California State University in Chico, and linguistics at Ain Shams University in Cairo.
-His research interests include linguistic approaches to Arabic second language acquisition, Arabic pedagogy, and Arabic sociolinguistics.
-Articles by Dr. Azaz came out in journals such as Linguistic Approaches to Bilingualism (LAB, John Benjamins), the International Journal of Applied Linguistics (IJAL, Wiley & Sons), the Foreign Language Annals (FLAN, Wiley & Sons), Al-ʿArabiyya (Georgetown University Press), and Journal of the National Council of Less Commonly Taught Languages (NCOLCTL).
-Mahmoud was awarded the Outstanding Teaching Assistant Award by University of Arizona; Top Research Proposal Award by the Second Language Research Forum (SLRF); and Distinguished Lecturer Award in Linguistics from Ain Shams University in Egypt.
+His research interests include linguistic approaches to Arabic second language acquisition, Arabic pedagogy and program adminstration, and Arabic sociolinguistics.
+Articles by Dr. Azaz were published in journals such as Linguistic Approaches to Bilingualism (LAB, John Benjamins), the International Journal of Applied Linguistics (IJAL, Wiley & Sons), the Foreign Language Annals (FLAN, Wiley & Sons), Al-ʿArabiyya (Georgetown University Press), and Journal of the National Council of Less Commonly Taught Languages (NCOLCTL).
+Mahmoud was awarded the Outstanding Teaching Assistant Award; the 2017 Dean's Award for Excellence in Lower Division Teaching, both by the University of Arizona; the Top Research Proposal Award by the Second Language Research Forum (SLRF); and Distinguished Lecturer Award in Linguistics from Ain Shams University in Egypt.
 Mahmoud is also a professional bidirectional translator (Arabic-English); he translated Anthony Gorman’s Historians, State, and Politics in Twentieth Century Egypt (Routledge) into Arabic and he is currently translating into Arabic Yasir Suleiman’s The Arabic Language and National Identity.
 Dr. Azaz gave a number of conference presentations in the Middle East Studies Association (MESA), the American Association of Applied Linguistics (AAAL), the Second Language Acquisition Forum (SLRF), and Arabic Linguistics Society (ALS).
-Mahmoud was pleased to receive multiple research grants from the University of Arizona: The Faculty Seed Grant (from the Office for Research & Discovery); the Confluence Grant (from the Confluencenter for Creative Inquiry); and the Rsearch Professorship Grant (from the Socail and Behavioral Sciences Research Institute.
+Mahmoud was pleased to receive multiple research grants from the University of Arizona.
+These include the Faculty Seed Grant (from the Office for Research & Discovery); the Confluence Grant (from the Confluencenter for Creative Inquiry); and the Research Professorship Grant (from the Social and Behavioral Sciences Research Institute).

 Azaz, M. (2017).
 Metalinguistic knowledge of salient versus unsalient features: Evidence from the Arabic construct state.
 Foreign Language Annals, 50(1), 214-236.
 (Wiley & Sons)